cpdevoto/design-patterns/annotations/pojo-generator-processor/README.md

 **Owner(s):** Carlos Devoto

 An annotation processor that can be used to generate classes from POJO specifications.

+To use incorporate this annotation processor into your build, you need Gradle 4.3+.

+## Usage

 Here is the ``build.gradle`` file for clients:

 ```
-// Eclipse Integration --> Running ./gradlew cleanEclipse eclipse will automatically enable your annotation processor in Eclipse!
+buildscript {
+  repositories {
-plugins {
+    dependencies {
-  id 'net.ltgt.apt-eclipse' version '0.21'
+      classpath "com.resolute:apt-eclipse:3.+"
     }
+  }
+}

-apply plugin: 'eclipse'
+apply plugin: 'com.resolute.apt-eclipse'
-// End Eclipse Integration

 dependencies {
     annotationProcessor "com.resolute:pojo-generator-processor:${rbiDepVersion}" // JAR containing processor class
     compileOnly         "com.resolute:pojo-generator-annotations:${rbiDepVersion}" // JAR containing annotations
-}

-// Change the default directory where the generated files will be written to ${projectDir}/src/main/generated
-mkdir "${projectDir}/src/main/generated"

-compileJava {
-  options.annotationProcessorGeneratedSourcesDirectory = file("${projectDir}/src/main/generated")
-}

-//EclipseIntegration -> Add the ${projectDir}/src/main/generated as a source folder in Eclipse,
-// and also as the generated sources directory in Eclipse.
-eclipse {
-  classpath {
-    file.whenMerged { cp ->
-      cp.entries.add( new org.gradle.plugins.ide.eclipse.model.SourceFolder('src/main/generated', null) )
-    }
-  }
-  jdt {
-    apt {
-      genSrcDir = file("${projectDir}/src/main/generated")
-    }
-  }
+    // If you want to use the @Pojo annotation with json = true, you should include the following dependency:
+    implementation      "com.resolute:jackson-utils-simple:${rbiDepVersion}"
 }
 ```

 The best practice seems to be to put the annotations in one library and the processor in another.

 To set up your project in Eclipse, you will need to run ``./gradlew cleanEclipse eclipse --refresh-dependencies``.
 If you have compilation errors once you import the project, just run ``Project > Clean`` for the project in question to force annotation processing for all source files.
 You can add a Gradle nature to your Eclipse project by right-clicking on it in the Package Explorer, and then selecting ``Configure > Add Gradle Nature``.